khuedoan/nanopaas/README.md

 # NanoPaaS

-Hosting your own code shouldn't be complicated.
+Self-hosting your own code shouldn't be complicated if you don't need advanced features.

 You've developed a small application and now you want to share it with the world.
 You have a Linux machine with Docker installed.
 What's next?